verlok/blog-11ty/content/blog/how-and-why-to-optimize-web-performance-practical-tips-2023/index.md

 ## Dev BCN Conference, Barcelona 🇪🇸

 <figure>
-	{% image "dev-bcn.jpg", "more organic traffic, more brand perception, more conversion rate, less carbon footprint", [648, 1296], "648px", true %}
+	{% image "devbcn-1.png", "Andrea Verlicchi showing a slide about Core Web Vitals and the new Interaction to Next Paint on stage at the Dev BCN conference", [648, 1296], "648px", true %}
-	<figcaption>Me presenting one of the final slides on stage at the Dev BCN conference</figcaption>
+	<figcaption>Me presenting a slide about Core Web Vitals on stage at the Dev BCN conference</figcaption>
 </figure>

 "How and why ($) to improve web performance in 2023", <time datetime="2023-07-04">4 July 2023</time>.